To learn more check out our

 Some teams, such as the Canucks, previously invested in having sleep doctors and sleep consultants to help work around the challenges of extra travel.
 Understanding how different teams deal with fatigue can pay off when deciding who to bet on.

-Understanding fatigue can be useful for lots of bets but it’s most frequently applied to game outcomes like money lines, point spreads, or over/unders, as well as individual player prop bets, like how many points a certain person will score.
+Understanding fatigue can be useful for many bets but it’s most frequently applied to game outcomes like money lines, point spreads, or over/unders, as well as individual player prop bets, like how many points a certain person will score.

-We’ve briefly talked about why the NBA and NHL are the most grueling sports that induce fatigue on their athletes, but here’s a closer look at how all four of the major leagues in North America are affected by fatigue and the specific ways it can help your betting.
+We’ve briefly discussed why the NBA and NHL are the most gruelling sports that induce fatigue in their athletes.
+However, here’s a closer look at how all four major leagues in North America are affected by fatigue and the specific ways it can help your betting.

 As mentioned before, fatigue affects NBA players mainly based on the heavy travel schedule, the amount of playing time for star players, and the amount of lower-body injuries suffered from the demanding nature of the game.